rweigel/phys305/syllabus.md

 1. Most of what I would normally lecture on has been written into the tutorials and their examples.
 2. I have done this to maximize the amount of time available for students to ask question during class.
-3. **If you do not work on the tutorial before class, you will not find class attendance helpful.**
+3. **If you do not work on the tutorials before class, you will not find class attendance helpful.**

 # Discord